 Once a patch is released to the public, it’s typically up to users to apply the patches.
 This scenario is often where the patching process ends—users are sometimes too busy or too apathetic to take the time to apply patches to their applications.

-The advice to consistently patch your applications applies not just to Adobe, but for other critical third-party applications as well.
-When was the last time you operated a system that didn’t have Java on it?
+The advice to consistently patch your applications applies not just to Adobe but to other critical third-party applications as well.
+When was the last time you operated a system that didn’t have Java?

-Can you even remember the last time you voluntarily used Internet Explorer or Microsoft Edge over another third-party browser like Chrome or Firefox?
+Can you even remember when you voluntarily used Internet Explorer or Microsoft Edge over another third-party browser like Chrome or Firefox?
 Each application you use to get work done will undoubtedly have a vulnerability discovered in it at some point; patches safeguard against these vulnerabilities.

-To make things simpler, enterprises can turn to desktop management tools to automate the patching process.
-One such tool, Microsoft System Center Configuration Manager (SCCM), has been reliably used to patch Microsoft applications for over two decades.
+To simplify things, enterprises can turn to desktop management tools to automate the patching process.
+One such device, Microsoft System Center Configuration Manager (SCCM), has been reliably used to patch Microsoft applications for over two decades.

-The patching process would be a whole lot simpler if you could just update third-party applications without switching from SCCM to another application.
+The patching process would be simpler if you could SCCM third-party Updates for applications without switching from SCCM to another application.
 Patch Connect Plus augments your existing SCCM setup to allow you to patch third-party applications automatically.